-- Completed a competitive analysis of our executive compensation program; - Prepared a competitive analysis of the board of directors' compensation program, including observations and recommendations; and - Reviewed and updated our peer group for use in determining executive compensation.
+- Completed a competitive analysis of our executive compensation program; - Prepared a competitive analysis of the board of directors' compensation program, including observations and recommendations; - Reviewed and updated our peer group for use in determining executive compensation; and - Reviewed our 2016 proxy statement and CD&A.

-During 2015, the compensation committee conducted a performance and independence assessment of Haigh with respect to Haigh's role in recommending or determining the amount and form of executive compensation during the fiscal year ended December 31, 2015, and to determine whether it would continue to serve as the compensation committee's independent advisor for 2016.
-Other than providing limited advice to our management regarding competitive salary data and broad-based stock plan share reserve modeling, Haigh did not provide any other services to us in 2015.
-The compensation committee also considered that the individual representative of Haigh who works directly with the compensation committee has no other business relationships with the board, management or the Company, Haigh's own policies on ethics, stock ownership and conflicts of interest, and the total revenue that Haigh received from the Company in 2015 (which was \$36,663) and how this amount compared to Haigh's 2015 total gross revenues.
-As a result, the compensation committee concluded that there were no material conflicts of interest with respect to Haigh providing services to the compensation committee during 2015.
+During 2017, the compensation committee conducted a performance and independence assessment of Haigh with respect to Haigh's role in recommending or determining the amount and form of executive compensation during the fiscal year ended December 31, 2016, and to determine whether it would continue to serve as the compensation committee's independent advisor for 2017.
+Other than providing limited advice to our management regarding competitive salary data and broad-based stock plan share reserve modeling, Haigh did not provide any other services to us in 2016.
+The compensation committee also considered that the individual representative of Haigh who works directly with the compensation committee has no other business relationships with the board, management or the Company, Haigh's own policies on ethics, stock ownership and conflicts of interest, and the total revenue that Haigh received from us in 2016 (which was \$34,359) and how this amount compared to Haigh's 2016 total gross revenues.
+As a result, the compensation committee concluded that Haigh's providing services to the compensation committee during 2016 did not raise any conflict of interest.